Program Contact: Randy Williams, Lincoln-Adams 4-H Program Coordinator

 Reminders and upcoming “Horse” events and resources are on the Li-Adams 4-H Horse Announcements Page.

 4-H is open to all youth between the ages five (5) and nineteen (19) (4-H Age).
-As of October 1, 2016 4-H age for youth members is determined by birth date only.
+4-H age for youth members is determined by birth date.

 (NOTE: GRADE is no longer used to determine 4-H age or eligibility)